dfelinto/blender-manual/manual/editors/sequencer.rst

 A disk cache can generally cache more than a RAM cache, but it can be slower.
 Both of these cache options can be configured in the :ref:`Preferences <prefs-system-sound>`.

-Another way to improve performance is by using :ref:`Strip Proxies <bpy.types.SequenceProxy>` These are used to cache images or movies in a file that is easier to playback by reducing the image quality by either decreasing the resolution and/or compressing the image.
+Another way to improve performance is by using :ref:`Strip Proxies <bpy.types.SequenceProxy>`.
+These are used to cache images or movies in a file that is easier to playback by reducing the image quality by either decreasing the resolution and/or compressing the image.